pranay-gore/placefinder/README.md

 ## Getting Started

-To get you started you can simply clone the `PlaceFinder` repository and install the dependencies:
+To get you started you can simply clone the `placefinder` repository and install the dependencies:

 ### Prerequisites

-You need git to clone the `PlaceFinder` repository.
+You need git to clone the `placefinder` repository.
 You must have Node.js and its package manager (npm) installed.

 ### Clone `PlaceFinder`